Congress wants EPA to more quickly regulate unsafe chemicals

-WASHINGTON (AP) — Republican and Democratic lawmakers are pressing the Environmental Protection Agency to act faster to bring more hazardous chemicals and substances under regulation in the U.S.
+WASHINGTON (AP) — Republican and Democratic lawmakers pressed the Environmental Protection Agency on Thursday to act faster to bring more of the country’s most hazardous industrial chemicals and substances under tighter regulation, saying agency action on the health risks was “bogged down.”

-A House environment subcommittee held a hearing Thursday on one such substance, an industrial compound widely used to make firefighting foam, nonstick cookware and fast-food wrappers.
+The hearing by a House environment subcommittee focused on one of the biggest rapidly emerging health threats to public water systems, a family of widely used industrial coatings now linked to some cancers and to development problems in children, among other health risks.

-Subcommittee chairman and Republican Rep. John Shimkus of Illinois says lawmakers are frustrated with what they see as the EPA’s slow action on considering tighter regulation for hundreds of hazardous substances.
+House members told an EPA official at the hearing about constituents, towns and states scrambling to deal with the discovery of dangerous amounts of the compounds, called perfluoroalkyl and polyfluoroalkyl substances, or PFAS.

 Most Read Business Stories